2024–25 Akari Chargers season

-The 2024 Akari Chargers season was the third season of the Akari Chargers in the Premier Volleyball League (PVL).

-Season summary

-This was Akari's first season without Philippines women's national team head coach Jorge Edson, who resigned on December 14, 2023 after coaching the team since it joined the PVL in 2022.
+The 2024–25 Akari Chargers season was the third season of the Akari Chargers in the Premier Volleyball League (PVL).
+This was Akari's first season without Philippines women's national team head coach Jorge Edson, who resigned on December 14, 2023, after coaching the team since it joined the PVL in 2022.
 Akari then named Raffy Mosuela as his successor on January 23, 2024.
 On the players' side, the Chargers brought in former Finals MVPs Grethcel Soltones and Celine Domingo from the Petro Gazz Angels and Creamline Cool Smashers, respectively.
 They were joined by new recruit Max Juangco from the FEU Lady Tamaraws.

-In the All-Filipino Conference, the Chargers went to a slow start going 0–2 in their first two matches before claiming their first win against the Farm Fresh Foxies on the third match.
+In the 2024 All-Filipino Conference, the Chargers went to a slow start going 0–2 in their first two matches before claiming their first win against the Farm Fresh Foxies on the third match.
 The team went back-and-forth throughout the conference and ended up with a 5–6 record with 15 points.
 The team finished seventh in the final standings.

 Going into the Reinforced Conference, the team went through a reshuffling.
 On May 20, Akari swapped some of its players with sister team Nxled Chameleons, resulting in Kamille Cal, Ivy Lacsina, Dani Ravena, and Camille Victoria joining the team and Trisha Genesis, Jaja Maraguinot, and Bang Pineda transferring for Nxled.
 The swap also included coach Mosuela, with Takayuki Minowa succeeding him in the head coaching role.
 It also recruited undrafted players Catherine Almazan and Ysabela Bakabak from EAC and De La Salle, respectively.
 They then brought in Oluoma Okaro to serve as the team's import for the conference.
 In the midst of all these moves, Roselle Baliton and Dindin Santiago-Manabat both departed the team.